Keyboard shortcuts

 fn main() {

-let all_users = provider.list_resources("User", None, &context).await?;
+let all_users = server.list_resources("User", &context).await?;

 println!("Total users: {}", all_users.len());

-let exists = provider.resource_exists("User", &user_id, &context).await?;
+let exists = server.resource_exists("User", &user_id, &context).await?;

 println!("User exists: {}", exists);